phalcon/documentation/docs/autoload.md

 $loader->register();
 ```

-In the above example, when the autoloader starts scanning the `app/models` folder for the `MyApp\Models` namespace, it will stop the operation.
+In the above example, when the autoloader starts scanning the `app/models` folder for the `MyApp\Models` namespace, it
+will stop the operation.

 ## Troubleshooting

 Some things to keep in mind when using the autoloader:

 * The autoloading process is case-sensitive
 * Strategies based on namespaces/prefixes are faster than the directories strategy
-* If a bytecode cache, such as [APCu][apcu], is installed, it will be used to get the requested file (an implicit caching of the file is performed)
+* If a bytecode cache, such as [APCu][apcu], is installed, it will be used to get the requested file (an implicit
+  caching of the file is performed)

 ## Debugging

-The `Phalcon\Autoload\Loader` can be instantiated by passing `true` to the constructor, so that you can enable debug mode.
+The `Phalcon\Autoload\Loader` can be instantiated by passing `true` to the constructor, so that you can enable debug
+mode.
 In debug mode, the loader will collect data about searching and finding files that are requested.
-You can then use the `getDebug()` method to output the debug messages, to diagnose issues.
+You can then use
+the `getDebug()` method to output the debug messages, to diagnose issues.

+As of 5.15, the debug trail spans nested autoloads.
+When a loaded class requires a not-yet-loaded parent, the inner
+autoload no longer resets the trail; the trail is reset only on the outermost call, so it reflects the full resolution
+of the originally requested class.

 ```php
 <?php